-- · wireline phone companies
+- wireline phone companies

 - · Internet service providers

-- · wireless phone companies and other providers of wireless Internet service
+- wireless phone companies and other providers of wireless Internet service

+- satellite broadband providers

 - power companies

-- · municipal broadband networks
+- municipal broadband networks

-Digital subscriber line ("DSL") technology allows Internet access to be provided to customers over phone lines at data transmission speeds substantially greater than those of dial-up modems.
+DSL technology allows Internet access to be provided to customers over phone lines at data transmission speeds substantially greater than those of dial-up modems.
 Phone companies and certain other companies offer DSL service, and several of these companies have increased data transmission speeds, lowered prices or created bundled service packages.
-In addition, some phone companies, such as AT&T, Verizon and CenturyLink, have built and are continuing to build fiber-optic-based networks that allow them to provide data transmission speeds that exceed those that can be provided with DSL technology and are now offering these higher-speed services in many of our service areas.
-Additionally, Google recently launched high-speed Internet services in a limited number of areas.
+In addition, some phone companies, such as AT&T, CenturyLink and Frontier, have built and are continuing to build out fiber deeper in their networks, which allows them to provide data transmission speeds that exceed those that can be provided with traditional DSL technology and are now offering these higher-speed services in many of our service areas.
+Verizon, on the other hand, has built out and continues to build out a fiber-to-the-home network in many of our services areas, while Google has launched a similar fiber-to-the-home network and is providing high-speed Internet services in a limited number of areas in which we operate and recently announced plans to expand in additional geographical areas.
+Certain municipalities in our service areas are also building fiber-based networks.

 Various wireless companies are offering Internet services using a variety of network types, including 3G and 4G wireless high-speed Internet networks and Wi-Fi networks.
 Some of these services are similar to ours.
-These networks work with devices such as wireless data cards and wireless embedded devices, such as smartphones, laptops, tablets and mobile wireless routers that connect to such embedded devices.
-In addition, a growing number of commercial venues, such as retail malls, restaurants and airports, offer Wi-Fi service.
+These networks work with devices such as smartphones, laptops, tablets and mobile wireless routers, as well as wireless data cards.
+In addition, a number of commercial venues, such as retail malls, restaurants and airports, offer Wi-Fi service.
 Numerous local governments are also considering or actively pursuing publicly subsidized Wi-Fi and other Internet access networks.
 The availability of these wireless offerings could negatively impact the demand for our high-speed Internet services.